Can You Sue for a Wrongful Death in a DC Motorcycle Accident Claim?

 • Damages.
 Last, the family must be able to prove that the death caused real harm.
 This harm can be financial or personal, so any medical bills, funeral services, or lost wages are sufficient to meet this element of the claim.

 An estimated 53% of motorcycle accidents involve a motorcycle and another vehicle.
+According to data from the National Safety Council, 56.48% of the 6,335 motorcyclist deaths in 2023 involved one other vehicle, while another 7.55% involved more than one other vehicle.
 Some of the most common causes of motorcycle accidents are the same as vehicle accidents: distracted driving, reckless driving, speeding, and weather conditions.

 • Making left-hand turns.
 Data from NHTSA shows that nearly half of fatal motorcycle and vehicle accidents are from vehicles making a left turn.
 Left-turning vehicles are usually responsible for these types of accidents because they must yield to oncoming traffic.